-Implementation demonstrated through published information: Meta provided sufficient data for the Board to say that the recommendation has been implemented 16 Partial implementation demonstrated through published information: Meta has implemented a central component of the recommendation and has provided sufficient data to verify this to the Board.
-2 Progress reported: Meta has committed to implementation but has not yet completed all necessary actions.
-44 Meta reported implementation or described as work Meta already does but did not publish information to demonstrate implementation: Meta says it implemented the recommendation but has not provided sufficient evidence to verify this.
-25 Recommendation declined after feasibility assessment: Meta engaged with the recommendation and then decided to decline its implementation after providing information on its decision.
-7 Recommendation omitted, declined, or reframed: Meta will take no further action on the recommendation.
-14
+Implementation Category No. of recommendations Implementation demonstrated through published information: Meta provided sufficient data for the Board to verify the recommendation has been implemented 21 Partial implementation demonstrated through published information: Meta has implemented a central component of the recommendation and has provided sufficient data to verify this to the Board.
+4 Progress reported: Meta committed to implementation but has not yet completed all necessary actions.
+43 Meta reported implementation or described as work Meta already does but did not publish information to demonstrate implementation: Meta says it implemented the recommendation but has not provided sufficient evidence to verify this.
+27 Recommendation declined after feasibility assessment: Meta engaged with the recommendation and then decided to decline its implementation after providing information or its decision.
+8 Recommendation omitted, declined, or reframed: Meta will take no further action on the recommendation.
+15 Total Number of Recommendations 118 updates to Punjabi Concern Over RSS in India recommendation no. 1, in which the Board recommended that Meta translate the Community Standards into all languages widely spoken by its users.
+However, the Board is pleased to see that, in addition to translations into Assamese and Farsi announced in its Q1 2022 report, Meta continues to translate the Community Standards into additional languages.